 The My Wireless Networks page will allow you to create, edit, and delete wireless network profiles.
 Every time you connect to a network using the Wireless Networks page, a profile will automatically be created.

-New Button: Click New to create a new wireless network
+New Button: Click New to create a new wireless network profile

-profile (refer to page 22).
+(refer to page 23).

-Modify: Click Modify to edit a current profile (refer to
+Modify: Click Modify to edit a current profile (refer to page to connect to the wireless network.

-page 23).

 Delete: Click Delete to remove a profile.